 William M. Funk is a tax attorney with extensive experience in tax planning and dispute work.
 His practice focuses on individuals, businesses, funds and non-profit organizations.

-Prior to starting his law practice, he practiced tax law for ten years with firms in New York.
+Prior to starting his law practice in 2009, he practiced tax law for ten years with firms in New York.
 He has successfully represented clients before federal and state tax authorities and in business negotiations.

 Representative matters include: